 - We all know how annoying it is to load your favorite Netflix show only to discover it prompts you with a black screen.

-When you’re getting a Netflix black screen when you try to launch or watch Netflix, the issue may be with your device more than it is the service itself.
+When you’re getting a Windows 11 Netflix black screen when you try to launch or watch Netflix, the issue may be with your device more than it is the service itself.

 Here are some solutions you can take to fix Netflix black screen issues if you’re using a Windows computer or device.

-How do I fix Netflix black screen on Windows 10?
+How do I fix the Windows 11 Netflix black screen issue?

 Sometimes certain programs on your PC may refuse to run as intended without administrator rights.